 - Successfully petitioned the United States Supreme Court for a writ of certiorari and secured a unanimous decision by the Court in our client’s favor on a preemption issue.
 National Meat Association v.
 Harris, 132 S. Ct.
 965 (2012).

-- Secured judgment as a matter of law for defendant after being retained post-trial, wiping out a $27.7 million verdict – the largest personal injury verdict issued by a Minnesota jury in the past ten years, and the third –largest in Minnesota history.
+- Secured judgment as a matter of law for defendant after being retained post-trial, wiping out a $27.7 million verdict – which at the time was the largest personal injury verdict issued by a Minnesota jury in the past ten years, and the third –largest in Minnesota history.
 Kedrowski v.
 Lycoming Engines, No. 62-cv-12-9581 (Minn.
 D. Ct.
 Ramsey Cty.
 Aug.
 16, 2016).

 - Represented the Arctic Slope Regional Corporation on amicus briefs filed to the Supreme Court of the United States in support of petitioner at both the petition and merits stages in case involving the Alaska National Interest Lands Conservation Act.
 The Court concurred with and acknowledged the Arctic Slope Regional Corporation’s amicus brief in its unanimous opinion.
 Sturgeon v.
 Frost, __ S. Ct. __, Sup.
 Ct.
 No. 14-1209 (Mar.
 22, 2016).